 Carriers of herpes do not always have to practice safe sex, especially if they are on suppressive herpes medication and their partners are comfortable with the incredibly low risk of transmission (download the free handouts for detailed breakdowns on transmission rates and read the free e-book to learn the Opportunity way to disclose).

-Furthermore, while the virus can be transmitted from mouth to genitals if partner A has oral herpes and partner B is receiving oral sex, if partner A has genital herpes, it CANNOT be passed to partner B via oral sex.
+Furthermore, while the virus can be transmitted from mouth to genitals if partner A has oral herpes and partner B is receiving oral sex, if partner A has genital herpes, it is very unlikely to be passed to partner B via oral sex.
 That’s a very important distinction.

 Debunking myths: The reality of celebrities living with herpes